 be compensated for pain and suffering, which is not included in workers’

-If you sustained injuries while performing your job duties, you are going
+If you were injured while performing your job duties, you are going to

-to need a skilled legal advocate on your side to ensure you are able to
+need a skilled legal advocate on your side to ensure you are able to receive

-receive workers’ compensation benefits.
-At Chestnut & Beller
+workers’ compensation benefits.
+At Chestnut & Beller in Cobb

-in Cobb County, our experienced workers’ compensation attorneys
+County, our experienced workers’ compensation attorneys are here

-are here to provide the exceptional legal guidance you need to navigate
+to provide the exceptional legal advice you need to navigate the complexities